 Thanks to a Canada Council travel grant, I traveled to the Taiwan International Animation Festival in Taipei, Taiwan, recently to promote Canadian animation, share my film, “What Are You Anyways?” with Taiwanese audiences, learn about Taiwan’s mixed-ethnic background, meet other influential international animation filmmakers and artists, discover Taiwanese independent animation techniques and storytelling, connect with the Taiwanese animation education system, visit Taiwan animation studios, and be inspired by Taiwan’s unique and diverse arts culture.
 In the 11 days I was in Taiwan I am proud to say I was able to accomplish every goal.

-The Taiwan International Animation Festival programmed my film for two screenings as part of the Kaleidoscopic World of Animation ‘Who I Am’ program, M
+The Taiwan International Animation Festival programmed my film for two screenings as part of the Kaleidoscopic World of Animation ‘Who I Am’ program, Monday, Oct.
+1st at 10:20am and Thursday Oct.
+4th at 6:40pm where I also conducted a question and answer period after the film screening.
+The audience for both screenings was humble with about 50 audience members per screening.
+The Q&A was

 Before I went to Taiwan, I was in contact with the Canadian Trade Office in Taipei, which is the name of the Canadian Embassy in Taiwan.
 Chloe Chen, the manager of events and outreach, general relations of the CTOT organized a series of Taiwan university lectures and Taiwan animation studio meetings during my stay.
 On October 3rd I had two university guest lectures.
 First I traveled with Chloe to the National Central University in Chung Li City to visit the Department of English.
 There I visited the English class of professor Wenchi Lin who also organizes the Canadian Animation Film Festival that travels around Taiwan.
-I presented a two-hour lecture on mixed-race identity, hapa issues, and animation filmmaking process to his class of around 40 students.
-I also screened my film, “What Are You Anyways?” and my latest rough cut of my new film Yellow Sticky Notes.
-Both the films and the lecture were well received by the students and they were very involved in a heavy discussion with me after the talk.
-Professor Lin was also interested in helping me find a Taiwanese and Asian distributor for my film, “What Are You Anyways?” as he wants to see other universities and schools in Asia using the film in their curriculums to learn about Canadian multiculturalism and mixed-race identity issues in Canada.
+I presented a

 While at the festival, I had the pleasure of meeting up with fellow Canadian animator, Howie Shia, with whom I share very similar animation philosophies and filmmaking techniques.
 We both work with classical hand drawn animation and similar mediums.
 Chloe Chen from the Canadian Trade Office in Taipei booked tours and meetings at various Taiwanese animation studios for Howie and myself.
 The first studio we visited was ODD Incredible.
 There we met with Connie Kuo (Producer), Alan Tuan (Director), Will Wu (Designer), and Eric Tuan (Illustrator).
 We presented our projects to each other, shared ideas, and talked about the Vancouver animation community since ODD was considering moving to North America.
-Chloe als
+Chloe also took Howie and

 As well, Howie and I were also able to accompany Loic Wong from the Institute Francais and French animator Alexandre Heboyan to visit Gamania Digital Entertainment Co., Ltd, one of Taiwan biggest gaming and animation studios.
 Mainly known for their video game development, Gamania had just s

-C Animation Festival.
+Also, while at the festival, I also met with Alfred Sesma director of Spain’s ANIMAC Animation Festival.
 We talked about Spain’s animation industry and the film festival and I gave him my films, “What Are You Anyways?” and Yellow Sticky Notes for possible inclusion in next year’s ANIMAC.
 As well, I had the great pleasure to attend many animation lectures/presentations organized by the TIAF.
 I watched presentations by Mark Walsh (Creating Believable Characters), Kristoff Serrand (How to Learn Animation), Alexandre Heboyan (The Making of Azure et Asmar), Philip Tan & Sharon Wu (Roaming in the World of Comics and Illustrations), and Steve Anderson (From Story Artist to Animation Director).
 I found many of these presentations to be extremely inspiring and I gained a vast amount of animation knowledge and technique from these master animators and artists.
 All of which, I can incorporate into my animation filmmaking and teachings.
 As well, I was able to watch many great animation shorts programs with animated films from around the world.
-As part of the festival, there were many programs devoted to strictly Taiwanese independent animators.
-From watching these programs I was able to understand the Taiwanese filmmakers’ unique and stylistic approaches to making animated short films.
-At the Taiwanese animation awards night, I was able to meet many of the filmmakers and discuss filmmaking and animation methods with them.
+As part of the festival, there wer

 Even though I had a lot of meetings, guest lectures, and festival events to do while in Taiwan, I did manage to have a bit of fun.
 The second day in Taipei, Yu-Nan, my liaison, took